getsentry/raven-python/docs/integrations/django.rst

         ...,
     ) + MIDDLEWARE

-It is recommended to put the middleware at the top, so that any only 404s that bubbled all the way up get logged.
+It is recommended to put the middleware at the top, so that only 404s that bubbled all the way up get logged.
 Certain middlewares (e.g. flatpages) capture 404s and replace the response.